stoffl6781/Math-Captcha-for-Elementor-extended/readme.txt

 1. Go to plugins in your dashboard and select 'add new'.
 2. Search for 'Math Captcha for Elementor Forms' install it and activate it.
 3. That's all.
 You should see that all your forms will automatically have a math captcha.
+4. To edit error message go to Settings > BS Math Captcha for Elementor

 == Screenshots ==